 Regular environmental studies by CSIRO since 2018 of the Light River, show high salinity and low copper levels, that do not vary greatly over time.

-Hydrogeological pump and tracer tests suggest that the parameters of the siltstone orebody seem suitable for ISR and some work will now to be carried out to investigate whether extracting copper from the natural groundwater might even be feasible (i.e. no lixiviant).
+Hydrogeological pump and tracer tests suggest that the parameters of the siltstone orebody seem suitable for ISR and some work will now to be carried out to investigate whether extracting copper from the natural groundwater might even be feasible.
 This work will look at copper cementation, Ion Exchange and Electro winning from the native ground water.

-CSIRO Social License Dr. Tom Measham has completed the Focus Group Report which suggests that there is a reasonably positive feel from the community towards the project and this is confirmed by the general supportive response of those townspeople that have come into the Kapunda office.
+CSIRO Social License Dr. Tom Measham has completed the Community Perceptions of Renewed Copper Mining Report which suggests that there is a reasonably positive feel from the community towards the project and this is confirmed by the general supportive responses of those townspeople that have come into the Kapunda office.

 "People generally felt that the project would only proceed if concerns were adequately addressed."

 Geophysics by University of Adelaide now completed showing marked anistropy between the mine and Light River limiting copper laden groundwater movement.
 This has been confirmed by CSIRO's Run of River seasonal surveys showing minimal copper groundwater inflows.